Author(s)

 This online course is expected to take approximately 60 minutes for completion.

 As you progress through the course material there are several short true/false and multiple-choice questions.
 The answers to the questions are provided in the following slides or video.
-These questions are not part of the course assessment but provide
+These questions are not part of the course assessment but provide focus for you to reflect on the material covered in the previous section.

 Once you have completed the activity, you should undertake the final assessment test comprising 12 questions.
 If you achieve a score of 80% or greater you will be able to download a certificate.

+All EXCEMED programmes are organized solely to promote the exchange and dissemination of scientific and medical information.
+No forms of promotional activities are permitted.
+There may be presentations discussing investigational uses of various products.
 These views are the responsibility of the named speakers, and do not represent an endorsement or recommendation on the part of EXCEMED.
 This programme is made possible thanks to an educational grant received from Merck.

 Chairman of the Department of Medicine